khazar08/khazar08/README.md

 ### Data Science + Economics (Honors) @ UC Berkeley · Full Merit Scholarship

-I build at the intersection of data, economics, and machine learning — focused on quantitative finance and applied ML.
+I build at the intersection of data, economics, and machine learning, focused on quantitative finance and applied ML.

 **Open to:** Quantitative Research · Data Science · ML Internships